Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-Gave the students the chance to design solutions for food waste based on real-world models for our local needs
+The students developed a fantastic understanding of the importance of reducing food waste and wrote some excellent information reports.

 Did the resource encourage new ways of thinking and talking about the value food?